lecramyajiv/sbo-nxt/README.md

 # sbo-nxt

-Extra SlackBuilds for Slackware Linux

 # This is my personal slackbuild.
-It is not in anyway endorsed by slackbuilds.org or by slackware Linux.
+It is not in anyway endorsed by
+# slackbuilds.org or by slackware Linux.

+Extra SlackBuilds for Slackware Linux.
+Consider all of these slackbuilds are experimental.
+Some of them are not even fully finished.

 THIS SOFTWARE IS PROVIDED BY THE AUTHOR "AS IS" AND ANY EXPRESS OR IMPLIED